microsoft/dynamics-365-contact-center/docs/SDKAPIs/README.md

 Whether used as an embedded solution within a 3rd-party CRM or as a standalone integration within Dynamics, CCaaS SDK APIs provide a scalable and flexible approach to modernizing contact center capabilities.

+Both SDKs offer event-driven capabilities enabling developers to create highly customizable and scalable solutions.
+For detailed API documentation and usage examples, refer to the full API reference in the [SDK API Guide](./API-Reference.md).

 ## Embed SDK vs. Standalone SDK

 ### Embed SDK